 Solid Waste Hauling

-TCHD requires all persons engaging in solid waste collection and transportation to register for a Waste Hauler Permit.
-For a list of exemptions and other requirements, please see the "Tuscarawas County Solid Waste Code" tab above.
+All individuals involved in solid waste collection and transportation must obtain a Waste Hauler Permit from TCHD.
+To find out about exemptions and additional requirements, please refer to the "Tuscarawas County Solid Waste Code" tab.

 |